-Before the frost could gather, before the enormity of the turning planets could be grasped, before our eyes had adjusted to the darkness, the sun’s rays burst above the top of the black stone and we were forced to look away.
+Before the frost could gather, before the enormity of the turning planets could be grasped, and before our eyes had adjusted to the darkness, the sun's rays burst back above the top of the black stone and we were forced to look away.
 The light spilled over the landscape and melted the haze from the mountains, dissipating our clouds of cold breath as we gasped and squinted and applauded wildly and our hearts pounded heavy in our ears, each of us filled with a strange buoyancy and connection, as if we had all witnessed a thing not for mortal eyes and lived.

 A black curve

 edging past a